diegovillatoromx/Ecommerce-Simulation-Dataset/README.md

 ## Overview
 The dataset encompasses a variety of features, including:

-Transactional data for computer and video game purchases Customer interaction data with various touchpoints (organic, paid, and influencer-driven) Simulated financials, such as pricing, commissions, and revenue Geographic distribution of sales across major cities Multiple payment method scenarios
+- Transactional data for computer and video game purchases
+- Customer interaction data with various touchpoints (organic, paid, and influencer-driven)
+- Simulated financials, such as pricing, commissions, and revenue
+- Geographic distribution of sales across major cities
+- Multiple payment method scenarios
-Order statuses reflecting a realistic customer journey This data is invaluable for:
+- Order statuses reflecting a realistic customer journey.

+This data is invaluable for:

-Data analysts and scientists looking to practice data wrangling, exploration, and visualization Data engineers who need to architect data pipelines and storage solutions Machine learning practitioners requiring transactional data for predictive modeling Ecommerce strategists analyzing market trends and consumer behavior
+- Data analysts and scientists looking to practice data wrangling, exploration, and visualization
+- Data engineers who need to architect data pipelines and storage solutions
+- Machine learning practitioners requiring transactional data for predictive modeling
+- Ecommerce strategists analyzing market trends and consumer behavior

 ## Features